yogabbagabb/Potato_Tomato_Sweetcorn/README.md

 * Preprocesses and cleans raw data
 * Checks if the data obeys assumptions that were used to create prediction functions.
-* Constructs models of preprocessed/cleaned data and saves the resultant predictions.
+* Constructs models of preprocessed/cleaned data and saves them.
-* Constructs visualizations using these predictions.
+* Constructs visualizations using these models.

 ## Getting Started